xbmc/repo-plugins/plugin.video.thinktv/README.txt

 Kodi Video Addon for PBS ThinkTV
 For Kodi Isengard and above releases

-version 3.0.12 try to handle multiple seasons version 3.0.11 website change, use inputstream.adaptive to speed stream selection, needs Krypton or above version 3.0.10 quick fix for website change
+version 3.0.13 fix movies/specials to be able to play version 3.0.12 try to handle multiple seasons version 3.0.11 website change, use inputstream.adaptive to speed stream selection, needs Krypton or above version 3.0.10 quick fix for website change